Welcome to this moment of calm.

 Notice what changes when you stop arguing with your exhaustion and simply tell the truth about it.

-It is a signal.
+It's a signal.

 A call back to care.

-A reminder that you're human.
+A reminder that you are human.

-Take a slow breath in and imagine drawing in kindness.
+Take a slow breath in.

-Breathe out and release the belief that you must earn rest.
+And release the belief that you must earn rest.

 Exhale guilt.

-Breathing in the thought,
+Breathing in the thoughts.

 I deserve care.

-And breathing out the thought,
+And breathing out the thought.

 I don't need to prove my worth through exhaustion.

-If it feels good,
+If it feels good.

 Let that light be steady and soft.

-Not trying to erase anything.
+You're not trying to erase anything.

-Just offering comfort.
+You're offering yourself comfort.

 Stay with that warmth for a few easy breaths.